 Even for oily skin moringa oil is a great product to use.
 It can help regulate the oil production from your face and it won’t clog your pores.

 First, I will wash my face like normally using my face wash and exfoliator.
-After toning, serums and moisturizer I will go in last with the moringa oil.
+After toning, serums, and moisturizer I will go in last with the moringa oil.
 Adding a few drops to my hands, warming it up by rubbing it together, then gently applying to face and neck.

-Once you add moringa oil to your beauty routine, your skin will look and feel hydrated, soft and overall youthful.
+Once you add moringa oil to your beauty routine, your skin will look and feel hydrated, soft, and overall youthful.

 Just like your skin, moringa oil is great to add to your hair care products.
 Moringa oil can be used in your hair similarly to argan oil.
 Sometimes I will apply a good amount into my hair and massage it onto my scalp.
 Moringa has a high level of behenic acid, a common ingredient in hair conditioners.
 So I will use it as a “prepoo”, wait 2 hours to let it work its magic, then hop in the shower like normal.

 Another way you can use the oil is after you shower or on dry hair.
-It can be used a leave-in conditioner.
+It can be used as a leave-in conditioner.
 Apply it to dry dead ends to bring some moisture and life back, then work your way up.